ariannamethod/iamGrokky/README.md

 shows how a modest tool can dance with much larger brains while staying light on resources.

+### File Handling Processor

+The module at `utils/file_handling.py` acts as a standalone file-processing neuron.
+Instead of simply reading documents, it spins up a MiniMarkov and a compact echo-state network that weigh every byte through liquid parameters.

+Every extraction request flows through an asynchronous pipeline.
+A semaphore keeps concurrent tasks in check while the MiniESN guesses file types from raw bytes.
+The Markov chain updates with each new text fragment, letting tags and summaries evolve on the fly.

+ChaosPulse feeds sentiment pulses into the networks.
+Good news nudges the weights upward; errors dampen them.
+BioOrchestra layers a playful “blood, skin and sixth sense” trio on top, yielding pulse, quiver and sense metrics for each processed file.

+Supported formats range from PDFs and DOCX to images and archives.
+Unsupported extensions log failures into `logs/failures/` for forensic dives.
+Batch operations rely on `asyncio.Semaphore` so that even large drops of files glide through without choking the loop.

+Outputs come enriched with tags, relevance scores and kid-friendly summaries.
+Markov seeds mix with dynamic weights from `utils/dynamic_weights.py`, ensuring responses remain fresh yet coherent across sessions.

+Relevance scoring cross-checks each document against a seed corpus.
+The score guides Grokky toward material that resonates with its Martian ambitions while still allowing oddities to slip through for future learning.

+The processor also snapshots repositories.
+It walks the tree, hashes files, computes relevance and stores a Markdown digest ready for vector indexing.
+The liquid weights remember just enough context to keep future runs nimble.

+Together these pieces form a micro neural co-processor.
+It hums quietly in the background, turning mundane file reads into a living stream of structured data primed for Grokky’s larger engines.

 ### Coder Utility

 Grokky's coder mode turns the AI into an interactive reviewer.
 Paste in